Social Worker Assessment & Child Protection

 This investment in our workforce means that we are able to provide a quality, consistent, and professional service to communities in Nottinghamshire, with good outcomes being achieved for our children and young people.

-So if you’d like to be part of our future workforce, and build your career with us, we’d like to hear from you!
+So if you’d like to be part of our future workforce, and build your career with us, we’d like to hear from you - whether you’re an experienced social worker, or newly qualified and looking to join our ASYE programme.

 Disabled applicants who meet the essential shortlisting requirements will be guaranteed an interview.
 A job share scheme is available for all full time posts: both permanent and temporary, unless otherwise stated.
 We are committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and we expect all staff to share this commitment and undergo appropriate checks.